bizhishui/bizhishui.github.io/_posts/2018-01-17-Numerical-Notes.md

 Usually the Galerkin approach is used, in which the test functions are the same as the basis functions.
 This results in a set of *coupled equations* of all unknowns.
 Their solution involves a very large, sparse matrix, whose entries depend on the element geometries.
 For non-linear equations, quadrature approximations are necessary to evaluate the matrix entries.
 While the integral conservation law is satisfied for the global domain, it is not satisfied for each element.

+The first disadvantage of FS is the globally defined basis functions and the requirement that the residual be orthogonal to the same set of globally defined test functions implies that the semidiscrete scheme becomes implicit and the mass matrix $$\mathcal{M}$$ must be inverted.
+An additional subtle issue that relates to the structure of the basis, the basis functions are symmetric in space.
+For many types of problems (e.g., a heat equation), this is a natural choice.
+However, for problems such as wave problems and conservation laws, in which information flows in specific directions, this is less natural and can causes stability problems if left unchanged.In FD and FV methods, this problem is addressed by the use of upwinding, either through the stencil choice or through the design of the reconstruction approach.

 #### d.
 Spectral methods
 {:.no_toc}